Gold Is 13% Overvalued - Why That'll Soon Look Cheap

 That trend is subjective because most people don’t live in the USA, and their gold looks more like this.
 It is gold x DXY, which strips out the dollar and shows gold in a basket of EUR, JPY, GBP and so on.
 The chart is not bad at all.

-Gold without Dollars
+Gold Without Dollars

 Source: Bloomberg